The art of the sled dog is as old as human history itself.

 One advantage to bikejoring over mountain biking is its potential for disabled athletes to participate.

-Using adaptive technology in the form of a specialize racing wheelchair, similar to off-road handcycles, disabled athletes can become bikejor drivers.
+Using adaptive technology in the form of a specialized racing wheelchair, similar to off-road handcycles, disabled athletes can become bikejor drivers.

 Since control of the dog team is critical in controlling the bike, speed is more an element of teamwork over physical strength.